Tinkoff/utils.js/README.md

 | import ... from 'ramda/src/...' | 10 kb |
 | import ... from '@tinkoff/utils/...' | 2.32 kb |

-The detailed comparison with specific library see [COMPARE.md](./COMPARE.md)
+For detailed comparison with specific libraries see [COMPARE.md](./COMPARE.md)